gotracksuit/sre-take-home-test/Readme.md

 <!-- Link definitions -->

 [DenoInstall]: https://docs.deno.com/runtime/getting_started/installation/
-[Flake]: ./flake.nix
+[mise.toml]: ./mise.toml
 [Instructions]: ./Instructions.md

 ## Setup

-Install Deno 2 using your preferred method--typically this would be your system's package manager.
+Install Deno 2.4 using your preferred method--typically this would be your system's package manager.
 See [Deno's installation instructions][DenoInstall] to find the command that's right for you.

 <!-- deno-fmt-ignore-start -->

 > [!Tip]
-> Nix users can use `nix develop` to install tools declared in this repo's
+> If you happen to use Mise for version management, this repo's got you.
+>
+> ```sh
+> mise trust && mise install
-> [Flake][] .
+> ```

 <!-- deno-fmt-ignore-end -->